lreimer/testkube-executor-maven/README.md

 # Welcome to TestKube Maven Executor

-TestKube Gradle Executor is a test executor to run Gradle tasks with [TestKube](https://testkube.io).
+TestKube Gradle Executor is a test executor to run Maven goals with [TestKube](https://testkube.io).

 ## Usage